 The regional nesting SEI message provides a mechanism to associate SEI messages with regions of the picture.
 The associated SEI messages are conveyed within the regional nesting SEI message.

 A regional nesting SEI message contains one or more SEI messages.
+When an SEI message is contained in a regional nesting SEI message, the contained SEI message is referred to as a regionally-nested SEI message.
+When an SEI message is not contained in a regional nesting SEI message, the SEI message is referred to as a non-regionally-nested SEI message.

-When an SEI message is nested in a regional nesting SEI message, the semantics of the nested SEI message are to be interpreted as to be applicable to each region identified in the SEI message.
+For each regionally-nested SEI message in a regional nesting SEI message, one or more regions are specified in the regional nesting SEI message, and the semantics of the regionally-nested SEI message are to be interpreted as applying to each of these regions.

 The list listOfRegionNestableMessageTypes includes the following types of SEI messages: